 This display was made possible by the Arts Council of Clinton, Lucky Osborn, and the Central Mississippi Model Railroad Association.

 The model train diorama will rotate throughout the year.
-Currently on display is “1875,” a diorama depicting Clinton in 1875 with accurate representation of buildings and the start of the Clinton Riot.
+Currently on display is “1929,” a diorama depicting Clinton in 1929 with accurate representation of buildings and the laying of the brick streets.
 Buildings, people, and events featured include:

 Clinton Methodist Church